 When accused of any crime, you are presumed innocent, and have the right to a speedy trial and present a defense.
 To be found guilty of tampering with evidence, the government must prove you intended to commit each of the elements of this crime.
 There are also some common defenses that may apply to the facts of your case including:

-Let an Attorney Help You With Your Evidence Tampering Charge
+Let an Attorney Help You with Your Evidence Tampering Charge

 Any criminal charge is serious business.
-If not properly defended, you could face a lengthy criminal sentence and a conviction on your record.
+If you're not properly defended, you could face a lengthy criminal sentence and a conviction on your record.
 The law relating to tampering with evidence can be complex.
 An experienced criminal defense attorney can investigate the claims made against you and help determine which defenses would be most effective in your case.